joeiannone/swellCLI/README.md

 $ python main.py [args]
 ```

+#### ATTENTION: Following documentation is not accurate for current version.

 ### CLI:
 - **no args**    -- Returns current conditions for your default location
 - **add**        -- Prompts to add a location to 'favorite spots' that can be referenced later with a nickname